eclipse-pass/pass-ember-adapter/README.md

 Some required types are set, some are not.

+## Ember data structure in Fedora

+The adapter uses a container for each ember model to store instances of that model.
+By default, the container is baseURI/NAME where NAME is the pluralized form of the model name.
+These containers must exist for the adapter to work.

 ## Limitations

 The adapter requires @id and @type be used.
 It does not check the context for possible redefinition.